 An easy Indian fusion festive dessert – Gulab Jamun Custard Jars.
-This dessert is layered with goodness of the cookie crumble, creamy cooling custard and sweet gulab jamun’s, adorned with slivered pistachios and rose petals.
-These exotic dessert jars are easy to put together, and are sure to be a party stunner!
+This dessert is layered with the goodness of the cookie crumble, creamy cooling custard, and sweet gulab jamuns adorned with slivered pistachios and rose petals.
+These exotic dessert jars are easy to put together and are sure to be a party stunner!

-Creamy cooling custard combined with sweet gulab jamuns is such a heavenly combination.
-This innovative indian dessert is like a flavor bomb in your mouth, similar to my Gulab Jamun Shrikhand Bowls!
+Creamy cooling custard combined with sweet gulab jamuns is such a heavenly combination, just like my Custard Trifle Cups.
+This innovative Indian dessert is like delectable, similar to my Gulab Jamun Shrikhand Bowls!

 Check out ideas for a complete Indian fusion dinner menu.